Class McpServerToolAttribute

 Property Value

-If true, the tool may interact with an unpredictable or dynamic set of entities (like web search).
-If false, the tool's domain of interaction is closed and well-defined (like memory access).
+true if the tool can interact with an unpredictable or dynamic set of entities (like web search). false if the tool's domain of interaction is closed and well-defined (like memory access).
+The default is true.

 ReadOnly